Artefact2/libxm/README.md

 * Reasonable accuracy compared to Fasttracker 2.
 Deviations from FT2 playback, that aren't obviously bugs in FT2, are also libxm bugs.

+* Can load most XM/MOD files, however playback accuracy of non-XM is best-effort.

 * Timing functions for synchronising against specific instruments, samples or channels.